 For the everyday person that is not a law enforcement professional, BJJ offers a high degree of reliability and confidence.
-For one, most of the unknown is removed due to distance management.
+For one, most of the unknown are removed due to distance management.
 Clinching and takedowns are a big part of the art and present excellent means of staying safe and in control.
 They also provide a route to the ground, where even greater control awaits.
-This is precisely the one aspect of BJJ self defense that gives it supremacy over other arts.
+This is precisely the one aspect of BJJ self-defense that gives it supremacy over other arts.
 The ability to control someone on the ground, where most fights end up anyway, is paramount in the outcome of an altercation.

 From a legal standpoint, controlling someone until the subdue or authorities arrive is the safest manner to end a fight.
-Even in the extreme cases, a choke is way more reliable than a one-punch-knock-out.
+Even in extreme cases, a choke is way more reliable than a one-punch-knock-out.
 And it won’t get you in legal trouble as well since you can completely neutralize an opponent without any visible injuries.
 Should you choose to inflict an injury, though, devastating joint locks are always there for the taking.

-Navy SEAL veteran Willink recommends BJJ as the best self defense alternative next to having a gun on you.
+Navy SEAL veteran Willink recommends BJJ as the best self-defense alternative next to having a gun on you.
 Renowned black belt coach Firas Zahabi did an experiment regarding the effectiveness of Jiu-Jitsu.
 Here is the outcome:

 Confidence For The Finer Half

 A very important aspect of BJJ is its applicability for women.
 In terms of staying safe, there is nothing better for the finer half than BJJ.
-BJJ self defense offers women the opportunity to effectively deal with bigger, stronger opponents from disadvantageous positions.
+BJJ self-defense offers women the opportunity to effectively deal with bigger, stronger opponents from disadvantageous positions.

 The first very important aspect is the mechanical advantage that BJJ gives the smaller person.
-In case of male on female attacks, this is often the case.
+In the case of male on female attacks, this is often the case.
 In such scenarios, BJJ is the best way to equalize the odds.
 Actually, with the correct training approach, it shifts the odds into the women’s favor most of the time.
 Movement and leverage are emphasized in BJJ over strength, which is exactly the advantage that women need in an emergency scenario.

 Secondly, BJJ revolves around the opportunities to attack from the back.
-The BJJ guard is a position specific only to BJJ.
+The BJJ guard is a position-specific only to BJJ.
 Being able to not only defend, but a counter-attack from the back is an unexpected variable for attackers.
 BJJ is so effective off the back, that it can help even against trained assailants.
-Since a lot of the attacks on women often end up wit them on their backs, BJJ is by far the one best option to provide the finer half with means to successfully get out of an attack unharmed.
+Since a lot of the attacks on women often end up with them on their backs, BJJ is by far the one best option to provide the finer half with means to successfully get out of an attack unharmed.

 Last but not least, constant live training and rolling give women the sense of a real-world scenario.
 It is one thing to drill moves in a controlled environment and another to be able to use them under stress.
 Rolling in BJJ is as close to real as it gets, teaching women to be comfortable in close proximity and uncomfortable positions with men.
-The constant repetition of such exercises results in a calmness of mind that is essential in real world scenarios.
+The constant repetition of such exercises results in a calmness of mind that is essential in real-world scenarios.

 Speaking of those closest to us, having a child capable of defense is as important to parents as it is for the children themselves.
 In reality, children rarely find themselves in situations where they need to defend against full grown adults.
-Even so, if such an occasion arises, the advantage they have from BJJ tops any other means of self defense available.
+Even so, if such an occasion arises, the advantage they have from BJJ tops any other means of self-defense available.